ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 {: .output}

 #### 2.6.
 Inserting missing segments.
-Once you install modeRNA program, you will be able to use all functions.
+Once you install modeRNA program, you will be able to use all its functions.
 Below are commands needed to build chains C and D.  Description of all commands is available [here](http://genesilico.pl/moderna/commands/).
 ~~~
 from moderna import *
 # Model chain C